Harmxn02/RL-Project-highway/README.md

 `/presentation/` contains the files used for the presentation

-- `data.csv` contains the data from the evaluations of the 3 models
+- `~/data.csv` contains the data from the evaluations of the 3 models
-- `model_comparison.csv` contains the plots used in the presentation
+- `~/model_comparison.csv` contains the plots used in the presentation
-- `final_result.py` contains the demo-environment code to show during the presentation
+- `~/final_result.py` contains the demo-environment code to show during the presentation

 &nbsp;